 - The Graduate Certificate in language-based learning disability and interventions studies offers educators the knowledge and skills required to meet the needs of struggling readers.

-- The Master of Divinity program is a three-year degree that leads toward ordination as a minister for the New Church (www.newchurch.orgopens in a new window).
+- The Bryn Athyn College Master of Divinity architecture program is a three-year degree that leads toward ordination as a minister for the New Church (www.newchurch.org).